WICG/turtledove/FLEDGE.md

 });
 ```

-The same nonce value will need to appear in the auctionNonce field of each additional bid associated with that auction config.
+The same nonce value will need to appear in the auctionNonce field of each [additional bid](#6-additional-bids) associated with that auction config.
 Auctions that don't use additional bids don't need to create or provide an auction nonce.

-#### 6.2.
-Negative Targeting
+#### 6.2 Negative Targeting

 In online ad auctions for ad space, it’s sometimes useful to prevent showing an ad to certain audiences, a concept known as negative targeting.
 For example, you might not want to show a new customer advertisement to existing customers.
 New customer acquisition campaigns most often have this as a critical requirement.